 A maximum of six course credits may be earned from credit by examination, credit granted for achievement on comparable subject tests of the College Level Examination Program, and nontraditional study courses.
 (Note that these six course credits are in addition to the eight-course maximum permitted under “Advanced Placement & Credit.”)

 Students in residence are expected to carry the minimum of three academic courses in each semester, not including possible credit by examination.
 Credit by examination grades of F are not recorded on the permanent record.
 The faculty is not expected to assist students in preparing for these special examinations.

 Following admission, coursework elsewhere is permitted only during the summer when approved in advance by the registrar and during the academic year when approved in advance by the registrar and the director of Global & Off-campus Education.
 Study elsewhere during the academic year is approved only for authorized programs abroad and a limited number of previously approved domestic programs.
 Credit for courses taken elsewhere, including courses taken previously by incoming first-year and transfer students, must be approved by the registrar.

-The specific amount of credit that is posted to the student’s Bucknell University academic record is based on the formula noted above (See “Course credits”).
+The specific amount of credit that is posted to the student’s Bucknell University academic record is based on the formula noted above (See “Course Credit”).
 That is, one Bucknell University course credit is equivalent to four semester hours or six quarter hours.
-As a one-time exception to this formula, a student may receive a maximum of 2.0 Bucknell course credits for six semester hours or 2.0 Bucknell University course credits for nine quarter hours; thereafter, the usual formula is applied.